These Chocolate Cheesecake Cupcakes start with my hands-down, shut-the-door, never-need-another, favourite, easy chocolate cupcake recipe. Phew!

 - A filling thick enough that it won’t soak into the cake – think the thickness of peanut butter, dulce de leche, Nutella, jam or jellies.

-Everyone needs a great cupcake recipe in their life and if you really want to spoil your loved ones, these Chocolate Cheesecake Cupcakes are the one you need.
+Everyone needs a great cupcake recipe in their life and if you really want to spoil your loved ones, these chocolate cheesecake cupcakes are the one you need.

-Other recipes you’ll love
+More recipes you’ll love

 Chocolate Cheesecake Cupcakes